appium/appium-uiautomator2-driver/README.md

 2. [ignoreUnimportantViews](#settings-api)
 3. [enableMultiWindows](#settings-api)

-By default the first setting is set to `false`, which hides elements that are not visible from the the page source and from the xpath location.
-Changing the setting value to `true` would add such elements to the page source and make them locatable.
+By default, the first setting is set to `false`, which hides elements that are not visible from the the page source and from the xpath location.
+Changing the setting value to `true` would add such invisible elements to the page source and make them locatable.

 The second one is enabled by default (e.g. `true`).
 By disabling it the page source could receive more elements that are normally hidden, because of their unimportance.